Andrevfcb/poker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can play this game on the link added below https://andrevfcb.github.io/poker
+You can play this game on the link https://andrevfcb.github.io/poker

 ## Available Scripts